gliology/mind-the-gap/README.md

 # Mind the Gap

+DISCLAIMER: THIS IS WIP!
+DERIVATION PATHS WILL CHANGE AGAIN WITH ADDITION OF PIV SUPPORT WHICH WILL BREAK COMPATIBLITY BETWEEN VERSIONS.

 This repository contains the following:

 - command line utility to generate OpenPGP keys from mnemonic phrases